 - After 8 minutes turn off the heat.
 DO NOT remove lid.Leave to sit off the heat for 5 minutes with the lid still on to allow remaining steam to cook and any remaining water to soak into the rice.
 This is part of the cooking time do not be tempted to lift the lid!!

 - Ok permission to remove lid now!
 Use a fork to fluff up the perfectly cooked rice!

 - The rice is ready to serve straight away.
 See blog post for storage and reheating advice.

 Basmati rice to water ratioHere is the correct measurement for rice to water.
 UK gram rice:water ml measurement 1 person - 100 grams rice - 250 ml water 2 people - 200 grams rice - 375 ml water 4 people - 400 grams rice - 625 ml water 6 people - 600 grams rice - 875 ml water US cup rice : water measurement 1 person - ½ cup rice - 1 cup 2 people - 1 cup rice - 1 ½ cups water 4 people - 2 cups rice - 2 ½ cups water 6 people - 3 cups rice - 3 ½ cups water

 How much does rice weigh once cooked?100 grams (½ cup) of uncooked rice will make about 200 grams (1 cup) once cooked which is a large serving for 1 person.

 Other Rice Recipes

-Please also share this recipe with others so they can learn how to cook basmati rice and hopefully no one has to have mushy, sloppy or undercooked rice again!
+Please also share this recipe with others to learn how to cook basmati rice, and hopefully no one has to have mushy, sloppy or undercooked rice again!